Buddhism: In The Footsteps of the Buddha

 Buddha himself refused to answer the question of whether a separate, permanent soul exists.
 [I have encountered Buddhism on and off for 40 years and with each new encounter I am always moved by its profundity.]

 Prescription – The end of craving and desiring is the key to relieving suffering.
 This is the third noble truth.
-[This is of course antithetical to a capitalist economic system propelled by creating desires through advertising.]
+[This is antithetical to a capitalist economy propelled by creating desires through advertising.]
 This leads to the state of nirvana, a peaceful state with no desiring.
 But what exactly do we do to experience this blissful state of not wanting and desiring and craving?
 We understand the fourth noble truth, which is to follow the eightfold path, also known as the Middle Way between a life of complete asceticism and a life of desiring pleasure.
 This path addresses ethical conduct, which is based on compassion, mental discipline, which flows from meditative practice and leads to the realization of the true nature of self, and wisdom, which is the realization of the true nature of reality.

 Ethical components of the eightfold path include: 1) right speech—speech that tries to benefit others, speech that doesn’t lie, and silence when called for; 2) right action—moral, honorable, and peaceful conduct, no lying, killing, cheating, stealing, and the like; and 3) right livelihood—making a living without harming others.